sharetribe/flex-docs/src/docs/ftw-availability/availability-management/index.md

 is asked when creating a bookable listing.
 The timezone is associated with the availability plan and ensures that all booking times are interpreted according to the local time of the listing, rather than the time zone of the customer making the booking.
+The `availabilityPlan/day` type always assumes UTC as the timezone.

 However, there is a tradeoff.
 In order to
 [query listings](https://www.sharetribe.com/api-reference/marketplace.html#query-listings)